Eraldo/eroapp/backend/docs/docker_ec2.rst

 .. _Redis: http://redis.io/

 The Docker compose tool (previously known as `fig`_) makes linking these containers easy.
-An example set up for your Cookiecutter Django project might look like this:
+An example set up for your Django project might look like this:

 .. _fig: http://www.fig.sh/

 ::

-    webapp/ # Your cookiecutter project would be in here Dockerfile
+    webapp/ # Your project would be in here
+        Dockerfile
         ...
     database/